hunterakins/pyat/docs/readme.txt

 >>>> import pyat
 >>>> from pyat.pyat.readwrite import read_shd

-Those are just some sample imports
+Those are just some sample imports to make sure the code is in a place that Python looks.
+If there are errors with this, you may try

+>>>> from pyat.readwrite import read_shd

+If there are more errors, try
+>>>> from os import sys
+>>>> sys.path
+[ '', '/home/your_name/research/code', '/home/your_name/research/models', '/home/your_name/anaconda3', '/home/your_name/pylib', '/home/your_name', '/home/your_name/anaconda3/lib/python37.zip', '/home/your_name/anaconda3/lib/python3.7', '/home/your_name/anaconda3/lib/python3.7/lib-dynload', '/home/your_name/anaconda3/lib/python3.7/site-packages'

+Check that the project lives in one of the folders that is in the example list I provided above

 ------------------------
+Acoustics Toolbox:

-The code relies on a successful install of the acoustics toolbox (https://oalib-acoustics.org/AcousticsToolbox/index_at.html) There are instructions there how to build it.
+The code relies on a successful install of the Acoustics Toolbox (https://oalib-acoustics.org/AcousticsToolbox/index_at.html) There are instructions there how to build it.
-It usually requires a small tweak of the Makefile because of the fortran libraries on your local machine.
+If it fails to build, it's likely because you need to install some specific fortran libraries on your computer.
+Just look carefully at the makefile output and find out what is breaking the build.
+Then google how to install those fortran libraries on your computer.
-It's worth getting it running those it's very powerful.
+It's worth putting in effort to compile it because it's so useful.

+Brief overview of the AT (for completeness):
 Once you build the acoustics toolbox, you get access to a set of binaries (with a dummy extension .exe even on Linux) that take in text configuration files.
 In principal, you could never use matlab or python, and manually create environment files, field files, etc. and manually run the models on them e.g. >> /home/yourname/directorywherethebinariesare/kraken.exe manually_created_env_file.env
+This command will fied the text file *.env to the kraken program.
-In practice though you want to plot and process the simulation outputs.
+If the .env file is properly created, Kraken will output a .mod file In practice though you want to plot and process the simulation outputs.
+Since .mod is a binary file type, you need some programs to read it into a useful format.
-Currently the at contains a matlab interface to reading and writing the env files and output files (described briefly below) I basically just translated the matlab to Python so you can do the same things with Python (read the output to numpy arrays, etc.)
+Currently the AT contains a matlab interface for doing just that: reading and writing the env files and output files (overview of filetypes given below)
+I basically just translated the matlab to Python so you can do the same things with Python (read the output to numpy arrays, etc., write an array of SSP values to an .env file and run the binaries)

 My pyat code is mostly designed around the reading and writing of the various input output files.
 A brief summary follows.
 The more comprehensive documentation is found in the acoustic toolbox codebase